aws/sagemaker-python-sdk/src/sagemaker/tensorflow/README.rst

                             distributions={'mpi': {'enabled': True}})
   tf_estimator.fit('s3://bucket/path/to/training/data')

-If MPI is enabled the container will construct and run MPI commands which executes your training script.
+If MPI is enabled the container will configure and execute ``mpirun`` with your training script.
 You can find more information on MPI and Horovod `here <https://github.com/uber/horovod>`__

 sagemaker.tensorflow.TensorFlow class